Let’s finish up systemic racism with these beautiful words.

-All mankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a white has no superiority over black nor does a black have any superiority over a white except by piety and good action.
+All humankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a white has no advantage over black nor does a black have any superiority over a white except by piety and good action.
 Learn that every Muslim is a brother to every Muslim and that the Muslims constitute one brotherhood.
-Nothing shall be legitimate to a Muslim which belongs to a fellow Muslim unless it was given freely and willingly.
+Nothing should be legitimate to a Muslim which belongs to a fellow Muslim unless it was given freely and willingly.
 Do not, therefore, do injustice to yourselves.

 Remember, one day you will appear before Allah and answer for your deeds.
 So beware, do not stray from the path of righteousness after I am gone.

 Every Muslim knows these words of the Prophet (PBUH).
-They were spoken by him (PBUH) on his last sermon.
+They were spoken by him (PBUH) in his last sermon.
 If you have a chance, read the entire sermon.
-It is truly inspiring and provides a concise summary on what is the most important.
+It is indeed inspiring and provides a concise summary of what is most important.
 The sermon begins with the Prophet (PBUH) saying,

-So one can gather from this introduction that the following words will carry significant meaning and will be applicable to Muslims for all of time.
+So one can gather from this introduction that the following words will carry significant meaning and will apply to Muslims all of the time.
 Indeed, the Prophet of Allah (PBUH) saw it fit that he (PBUH) mention Islam on racism so that future generations of Muslims could refer to this hadith to protect themselves from falling into its ugly trap.

 Before the advent of Islam, like many other evils, racism too was rampant.
-When the Prophet (PBUH) went to Madinah, he was able to establish brotherhood between two tribes who had been at war for years (ie., Aws and Khazraj).
-Indeed, in the example of the Sunnah we have several famous Companions (May Allah Be Please with them) who were non-Arab such as, Bilal ibn Rabah (RA), Salman Al-Farsi (RA) and many others.
-Both the Companions (RA) mentioned held significant posts.
-Bilal (RA) was the muezzin and Salman Al-Farsi’s (RA) gave the idea of digging a trench to the Prophet (PBUH) during the Battle of the Trench/Battle of the Confederates (Al-Khandaq or Al-Ahzaab).
+When the Prophet (PBUH) went to Madinah, he was able to establish brotherhood between two tribes who had been at war for years (i.e., Aws and Khazraj).
+Indeed, in the example of the Sunnah, we have several great Companions (May Allah Be Please with them) who were non-Arab such as, Bilal ibn Rabah (RA), Salman Al-Farsi (RA), and many others.
+Both the Companions (RA) mentioned held essential posts.
+Bilal (RA) was the muezzin, and Salman Al-Farsi’s (RA) gave the idea of digging a trench to the Prophet (PBUH) during the Battle of the Trench/Battle of the Confederates (Al-Khandaq or Al-Ahzaab).

-Many Muslims today will know this final sermon hadith and the lives of these great non-Arab Companions (RA) but unfortunately will fail to practice.
-This has ultimately led to single nation mosques, where all the congregants are from the same geographic region, and the disapproval of mixed race marriages.
+Many Muslims today will know this final sermon hadith and the lives of non-Arab Companions (RA) but unfortunately will fail to practice.
+It has ultimately led to single nation mosques, where all the congregants are from the same geographic region, and the disapproval of mixed-race marriages.
 What a disservice to both ourselves and Islam when we limit its diversity and growth.
 The only difference between one Muslim and the other is in piety and good action.
-Why do we limit ourselves or our children to individuals who are mediocre in their practice of Islam on the basis of socially constructed ideas of superiority?
+Why do we define ourselves or our children as individuals who are mediocre in their practice of Islam by socially constructed ideas of superiority?
 Become friends with and marry those who excel in their piety and good action regardless of their race.
 These are the people who will help you advance in your deen as well.